 path of your signal.
 The repeater antennas have gain,

 tend to focus the signal strength at the horizon.
 That

 can have the effect of aiming most of the sensitivity

 are on a highway under the toe of a mountain, it is possible

 not to be able to work a repeater less than a quarter-mile away,

 due to these two factors.
-Sometimes a repeater farther away,
+Often a repeater farther away,

 but in a favorable direction can offer better